2016

 That sounds like a good plan.
 I’m going to start the retaliation tomorrow night, Sunday, 7-17-2016.
 He’s already given me more than sufficient grounds, even just in the last few minutes.

 ● 7-17-2016: I had tentatively decided to put my plan into effect this evening, even if only on the strength of yesterday’s attacks.
 But the hostility today seems considerably diminished, and I think it would be wise to wait to start the retaliation, until another very bad day, to make it clear that my attack is truly retaliatory, not merely gratuitously hostile, to make clear the justice of it.
-But even just having my plan in place gives me some comfort—I’m ready.
+But even simply having my plan in place gives me some comfort—I’m ready.

 ● When a government official asks the public to pray for the families of victims of a tragedy, does that not constitute a violation of the constitutionally mandated separation of church and state?